Text Analysis and Spatial Data for Economists

 - Web Scraping and automating collection of online data, including social media data

-- Quantitative text analysis
+- Machine learning and text analysis

 - Raster data